josbouten/bioplot/README.md

 (at your option) any later version.

 Read the manuals.txt document to find out what the program can do.
+Also take a look at the screendumps in the examples directory.

 Installation
 ============